-As of December 31, 2020, the controlling shareholder of the Company, HLA, indirectly owned 18,270,965, or 44.7% (2019: 17,059,154, or 41.8%), of the ordinary shares in the capital of the Company, as well as a special share that entitles it to elect a majority of directors of the Company.
+As of December 31, 2021, the controlling shareholder of the Company, HLA, indirectly owned 18,270,965, or 44.7% (2020: 18,270,965, or 44.7%), of the ordinary shares in the capital of the Company, as well as a special share that entitles it to elect a majority of directors of the Company.
 HLA controls the Company through its wholly-owned subsidiary, HLC, and through HLT, a wholly-owned subsidiary of HLC.
-HLT owns approximately 23.3% (2019: 23.3%) of the ordinary shares in the capital of the Company and is, and has since August 2002 been, the registered holder of the special share.
-HLA also owns, through another wholly-owned subsidiary, Well Summit Investments Limited, approximately 21.4% (2019: 18.5%) of the ordinary shares in the capital of the Company was controlled by Diesel Machinery (BVI) Limited, which, until its dissolution, was a holding company controlled by HLC and was the prior owner of the special share.
+HLT owns approximately 23.3% (2020: 23.3%) of the ordinary shares in the capital of the Company and is, and has since August 2002 been, the registered holder of the special share.
+HLA also owns, through another wholly-owned subsidiary, Well Summit Investments Limited, approximately 21.4% (2020: 21.4%) of the ordinary shares in the capital of the Company.
+HLA is a member of the Hong Leong Investment Holdings Pte.
+Ltd., or Hong Leong Investment group of companies.
+Prior to August 2002, the Company was controlled by Diesel Machinery (BVI) Limited, which, until its dissolution, was a holding company controlled by HLC and was the prior owner of the special share.
 Through HLT's stock ownership and the rights accorded to the special share under Bye-Laws of the Company and various agreements among shareholders, HLA is able to effectively approve and effect most corporate transactions.

-There were transactions other than dividends paid, between the Group and HLA of RMB 0.3 million (less than US\$0.1 million) (2019: RMB 0.03 million; 2018: RMB 0.03 million) during the financial years ended December 31, 2018, 2019 and 2020 respectively.
+There were transactions other than dividends paid, between the Group and HLA of RMB 0.5 million (less than US\$ 0.1 million) (2020: RMB 0.03 million; 2019: RMB 0.03 million) during the financial years ended December 31, 2019, 2020 and 2021 respectively.
 The transaction relates to consultancy fees charged by HLA.